DallasBuyer/awesome-dynamic-pricing/README.md

 8. Robust Quadratic Programming for Price Optimization, NEC Corporation, IJCAI, 2017.
 9. Mixed **Causal** Structure Discovery with Application to Prescriptive Pricing, IJCAI, NEC Labs China, IJCAI, 2018.
 10. Coordinating Pricing and Inventory Replenishment with Nonparametric Demand Learning, Operations Research, 2019.
+11. Dynamic Pricing and Learning under the Bass Model, arXiv, 2021. (**Good Survey**)
+12. A Simple Rule for Pricing with Limited Knowledge of Demand, Management Science, 2021.
+13. Discontinuous Demand Functions: Estimation and Pricing, Management Science, 2020.
+14. Efficient Algorithms for the Dynamic Pricing Problem with Reference Price Effect, Management Science, 2016.
+15. On the (Surprising) Sufficiency of Linear Models for Dynamic Pricing with Demand Learning, Management Science, 2015.

 #### Reinforcement Learning
 ##### MAB